nilearn/nilearn/doc/development.rst

 How to make a release?
 ======================

 This section describes how to make a new release of Nilearn.
+It is targeted to the specific case of Nilearn although it contains generic steps for packaging and distributing projects.
+More detailed information can be found on `packaging.python.org <https://packaging.python.org/guides/distributing-packages-using-setuptools/#id70>`_.

 We assume that we are in a clean state where all the Pull Requests (PR) that we wish to include in the new release have been merged.
 For example, make sure all deprecations that are supposed to be removed with this new version have been adressed.
 Furthermore, if this new release comes with dependency version bumps (Python, Numpy...), make sure to implement and test these changes beforehand.
 Ideally, these would have been done before such as to update the code base if necessary.
 Finally, make sure the documentation can be built correctly.